Do I Really Need Vaccines for Thailand Travel?

 If you’re bitten or scratched, seek medical attention immediately—especially for rabies concerns.
 We’ve often come across incidents of dog bites, especially from stray dogs chasing and attacking scooters.

-👉 You might also find these articles interesting:
+👉 You might also like:

 – When is the Cheapest Time to Fly to Thailand?